Health Insurance: When determining a participant’s surplus, health insurance premiums are deducted before other medical expenses are allowed.

 - Allowable Post Eligibility Medical Expenses include any expenses countable for meeting a spend down.
-For information regarding expenses allowed to meet a spend down refer to MHABD manual section 010.15.05 Countable Medical Expenses for Spend Down.
+For information regarding expenses allowed to meet a spend down refer to MHABD manual section 0810.010.15.05 Allowable Medical Expenses for Spend down.

 - Money owed to the Family Support Division (FSD) as part of a claim cannot be used to reduce the surplus.

 - An expense can be used to reduce the surplus only once.
 If the surplus is reduced to allow for the expense, and the participant does not pay it, do not reduce the surplus for that expense a second time.